smalldjangoking/test_assessment_spy_cats/README.md

 <details>
   <summary>📌 click to open task text</summary>

+# Python engineer test assessment - the Spy Cat Agency

 ### Overview

 This task involves building a CRUD application.
 The goal is to create a system that showcases your understanding in building RESTful APIs, interacting with SQL-like databases, and integrating third-party services.
 The test assessment is expected to be done within 2 hours.

----

 ### Requirements

 Spy Cat Agency (SCA) asked you to create a management application, so that it simplifies their spying work processes.
 SCA needs a system to manage their cats, missions they undertake, and targets they are assigned to.

-- **Cats perspective**:
-  - A mission consists of spying on targets and collecting data.
-  - One cat can only have **one mission at a time**.
-  - A mission assumes **1–3 targets**.
-  - While spying, cats should share collected data by writing notes on targets.
-  - Cats update notes over time and eventually mark the target as **complete**.
-  - If a target is complete → notes are **frozen** (cannot be updated).
-  - After completing **all targets**, the mission is marked as **completed**.

-- **Agency perspective**:
-  - The agency regularly hires new spy cats.
-  - They should be able to **add cats** and **visualize them in the system**.
-  - The agency can **create missions** and assign them to available cats.
-  - **Targets are created along with a mission** (no separate CRUD for targets).

----
+From cats perspective, a mission consists of spying on targets and collecting data.
+One cat can only have one mission at a time, and a mission assumes a range of targets (minimum: 1, maximum: 3).
+While spying, cats should be able to share the collected data into the system by writing notes on a specific target.
+Cats will be updating their notes from time to time and eventually mark the target as complete.
+If the target is complete, notes should be frozen, i.e. cats should not be able to update them in any way.
+After completing all of the targets, the mission is marked as completed.

+From the agency perspective, they regularly hire new spy cats and so should be able to add them to and visualize in the system.
+SCA should be able to create new missions and later assign them to cats that are available.
+Targets are created in place along with a mission, meaning that there will be no page to see/create all/individual targets.

-### **Backend Requirements**
+### **Backend Requirements:**
-- Build a RESTful API.
-- CRUD operations for cats and missions.
-- Targets are created/managed inside missions only.
-- Notes must become immutable after the target is marked complete.
-- Mark mission as complete once all targets are finished.

 </details>